2021 Boston mayoral election: Campaign

 The first two major candidates to enter the race were at-large City Councillor Michelle Wu, followed by District 4 City Councillor Andrea Campbell.
 Both announced their runs in September 2020, while incumbent Mayor Marty Walsh was still considered a likely candidate for re-election.

-On January 7, 2021, President-elect Joe Biden designated Walsh to be his nominee for secretary of labor, changing the dynamics of the race, as if confirmed Walsh would vacate the mayoralty and make the election an open-race.
+On January 7, 2021, President-elect Joe Biden designated Walsh to be his nominee for secretary of labor, changing the dynamics of the race, as, if confirmed, Walsh would vacate the mayoralty and make the election an open-race.
 Walsh was ultimately confirmed in March, making Kim Janey acting mayor.
-Following the announcement of Walsh's nomination city official John Barros, At-large Councillor Annissa Essaibi George, and state representative Jon Santiago announced their candidacies.
+Following the announcement of Walsh's nomination, city official John Barros, At-large Councillor Annissa Essaibi George, and state representative Jon Santiago announced their candidacies.
 After becoming acting mayor following Walsh's confirmation, Kim Janey announced her candidacy.
-Santiago withdrew from the race on 13 July, with CommonWealth Magazine citing poor poll numbers and difficulty in building a field organization as his probable reasons for doing so.
+Santiago withdrew from the race on July 13, with CommonWealth Magazine citing poor poll numbers and difficulty in building a field organization as his probable reasons for doing so.

 Writing on the primary election race, Ellen Barry of the New York Times called it "a departure" from the norm that the 2021 election has focused primarily on policy, rather than the candidates focusing on winning over particular racial/ethnic groups, remarking, "Boston's campaigns have long turned on ethnic rivalries, first between Anglo-Protestants and Irish Catholics, then drawing in racial minorities as those populations increased."
-James Pindell of The Boston Globe wrote that some of the top topics debated in the primary were, "public schools, housing, development, policing, climate resiliency, drug usage, and mental health."
+James Pindell of The Boston Globe wrote that some of the top topics debated in the primary were, "public schools, housing, development, policing, climate resiliency, drug usage, and mental health".

 Janey's campaign suffered a blow in early August when she expressed opposition to COVID-19 vaccine passports, likening them to slavery and birtherism.
 Janey's remarks drew criticism from elected officials and her fellow candidates, and caused her to drop in the polls.
 Campell was particularly assertive in her criticism of Janey's comments, accusing her of endangering public health.

-By early September, news sources largely considered Wu to have established herself in polls as the primary election's front-runner, with Andrea Campbell, Annissa Essaibi George, and Kim Janey being seeing as hotly contesting for a second-place finish.
+By early September, news sources largely considered Wu to have established herself in polls as the primary election's front-runner, with Andrea Campbell, Annissa Essaibi George, and Kim Janey being seen as hotly contesting for a second-place finish.
 Wu's campaign was boosted by a collection of young internet activists who had vigorously supported her, referred to as the "Markeyverse" due to their support for Senator Ed Markey in his re-election campaign the previous year.